 The Resurrection of Christ and the Inspiration of the Scriptures

 The evidence by which the resurrection of Christ is proved is the testimony of the apostles.
 This testimony was originally given orally and later put into writing by the apostles.
-This testimony asserts not only the miracle of the resurrection (I Corinthians 15:20), but also the miracle of inspiration (I Corinthians 2:12-13).
-In spite of this well known fact that the testimony affirms both of these miracles, it has been asserted that if the resurrection of Christ "can be proved, it would be no firm basis for verbal inspiration and the infallibility of the scriptures."
-In this article it will be shown that the proof of the resurrection of Christ is a firm basis for the verbal inspiration and the infallibility of the apostles' testimony.
+This testimony asserts not only the miracle of the resurrection (I Corinthians 15:20) but also the miracle of inspiration (I Corinthians 2:12-13).
+In spite of this well-known fact that the testimony affirms both of these miracles, it has been asserted that if the resurrection of Christ "can be proved, it would be no firm basis for verbal inspiration and the infallibility of the scriptures."
+In this article, it will be shown that the proof of the resurrection of Christ is a firm basis for the verbal inspiration and the infallibility of the apostles' testimony.

 If the evidence possesses the sufficiency to prove the resurrection of Christ, that same sufficiency prevails with reference to the claim of inspiration.
-In each instance the integrity of the witnesses plays the vital role.
-When it is shown that the integrity of the witnesses cannot be doubted in the one instance, there is, to say the least, a strong presumption that the same integrity exists in the other instance.
+In each instance, the integrity of the witnesses plays a vital role.
+When it is shown that the integrity of the witnesses cannot be doubted in one instance, there is, to say the least, a strong presumption that the same integrity exists in the other instance.
 To see the force of this point, just think of the effect that would be produced upon the mind if it could be proved that the witnesses were dishonest in their testimony to the resurrection of Christ.
 Would anyone contend that this is no firm basis for rejecting their claim of inspiration?
-Skeptics are unwilling to allow that the integrity of the witnesses with reference to other superhuman events gives firm basis to their claim to inspiration.
+Skeptics are unwilling to allow that the integrity of the witnesses with reference to other superhuman events gives a firm basis to their claim of inspiration.
 Such an attitude reveals a woeful lack of intelligence.
-Consistency in such an attitude would require as much confidence in the testimony or a notorious liar as in the testimony of a man whose honesty was well established.
+Consistency in such an attitude would require as much confidence in the testimony of a notorious liar as in the testimony of a man whose honesty was well established.

 Ways by Which Inspiration May Be Proved

-There are several routes by which one may travel to come to the conviction that the witnesses were inspired, that their claim to be inspired is true.
+There are several routes by which one may travel to come to the conviction that the witnesses were inspired and that their claim to be inspired is true.
 The superhuman restraint seen in the writings of the witnesses could be studied with great profit.
-Such a study in which the style of human genius is contrasted to the style of divine inspiration will make a very positive contribution to conviction of the inspiration of the scripture.
+Such a study in which the style of human genius is contrasted to the style of divine inspiration will make a very positive contribution to the conviction of the inspiration of the scripture.
 Another line of study is to note the boldness with which details are given with reference to local customs, political arrangements, names and actions of public figures, etc. All of which could be checked, and if proved false, would discredit the witnesses.
 The course of one who sets out to deliberately deceive is to avoid particulars and deal only in generalities.
-One could also collect and examine the evidence of the integrity of the witnesses in cases where their testimony is the evidence in proof of a superhuman even.
+One could also collect and examine the evidence of the integrity of the witnesses in cases where their testimony is evidence in proof of a superhuman even.
 Their integrity being established in these instances, all their claims must be regarded as the claims of honest men.
-These and other courses could be followed, but in this article we shall confine our efforts to the last named course.
-The integrity of the witnesses, in connection with their testimony to the fact of the resurrection Christ, will be proved.
-This proved, the question of veracity enter the picture to create doubt.
+These and other courses could be followed, but in this article, we shall confine our efforts to the last-named course.
+The integrity of the witnesses, in connection with their testimony to the fact of the resurrection of Christ, will be proved.
+This proved that the question of veracity enter the picture to create doubt.

-The possibility of an apostle being honest but mistaken can have very little weight when considered in connection with his claim of such a large number of living eye-witnesses.
+The possibility of an apostle being honest but mistaken can have very little weight when considered in connection with his claim of such a large number of living eyewitnesses.
 He could not have been "honestly mistaken" about this fact.
 Furthermore, the improbability of this large number of eye-witnesses being "honestly mistaken" about the fact of the resurrection of Christ, is so great that it could be properly called an impossibility.
 This brief notice on this point will have to suffice for this time.